Movie Count: 66

 Deddo Rībusu (デッド リーブス)

 Shinkai’s films, while breathtakingly beautiful, are almost all intensely depressing and sad.
 He has been dubbed “the new Miyazaki” by many in the anime biz, but he considers that to be an exaggeration.
-The majority of his works are very deep, beautiful and well done, but as such are not really comparable to the generally family fare that comes from Studio Ghibli.
-Children Who Chase Lost Voices is a notable exception to this, though, and is easily comparable to even the most enchanting of Hayao Miyazaki’s works.
+His earlier films were sad and beautiful, but as such were not really comparable to the generally family fare that comes from Studio Ghibli.
+Children Who Chase Lost Voices however is easily comparable to even the most enchanting of Hayao Miyazaki’s works.
 Shinkai films are generally fine for family viewing, but are more slowly paced and lugubrious than your average family movies.

 The Place Promised in Our Early Days (2004)